 Both SiteGround and Bluehost focus on WordPress making them both very functional and easy to use.
 However, SiteGround takes care of security better, which is essential for all websites, especially WordPress ones.
 Also, it has better performance and tools if you'd like to build sites for clients as well as host them.

 No, only SiteGround gives you data center location choice.
 Bluehost has servers only in the US.
-SiteGround has data centers in the US, the UK, the Netherlands, Germany, Australia, and Singapore.
+SiteGround has data centers in the US, the UK, the Netherlands, Germany, Spain, Australia, and Singapore.